simplegeo/java-simplegeo/README.md

         <version>3.x</version>
     </dependency>

-### Using maven to build a jar with dependencies
+### Using maven to build a jar

-If you're developing a java project that doesn't use maven, but you want a jar that has all dependencies, you can run the following:
+If you're developing a java project that doesn't use maven, you can download the jar from github or package one yourself using maven.

     $ cd ~/path/to/java-simplegeo
     $ mvn package -Dmaven.test.skip=true